HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Introduction

-\begin{itemize} \item[i)] An open-source and flexible simulation tool of human navigation under the ROS2 framework \cite{ros2} that can be used along with different robotics simulators. \item[ii)] A rich set of navigation behaviors of the human agents, which includes a set of realistic individual reactions to the presence of a robot. \item[iii)] A complete compilation of metrics into the tool from the literature for the evaluation of human-aware navigation, which is configurable and extensible. \item[iv)] A wrapper to use the tool along with the well-known Gazebo simulator used in Robotics (see Fig. \ref{fig:gazebo_people}). \end{itemize}
+\begin{itemize} \item[i)] An open-source and flexible simulation tool of human navigation under the ROS 2 framework \cite{ros2} that can be used together with different robotics simulators. \item[ii)] A rich set of navigation behaviors of the human agents, which includes a set of frequent individual reactions to the presence of a robot. \item[iii)] A wide compilation of metrics into the tool from the literature for the evaluation of human-aware navigation, which is configurable and extensible. \item[iv)] A wrapper to use the tool along with the well-known Gazebo simulator used in Robotics (see Fig. \ref{fig:gazebo_people}). \end{itemize}